-Evidence Reviewed: Policy 202.057; Investigative Case Files; Memorandum on Incident Reviews; Sexual Abuse Incident Review (SAIR) Report; Information Obtained from Interviews.
+Auditor Overall Determination: Meets Standard Auditor Discussion Evidence Reviewed: Policy 202.057; Investigative Case Files; Memorandum on Incident Reviews; Sexual Abuse Incident Review (SAIR) Report; Information Obtained from Interviews.

 115.86(a)(b)(c)(d): Policy 202.057 requires an incident review to be conducted after sexual abuse investigation within 30 days of the conclusion of an investigation unless the incident is deemed unfounded.
-The facility indicates 16 sexual abuse allegations.
-The Auditor reviewed 13 investigation files and verified that an incident review is conducted for all completed allegations, excluding unfounded.
-The facility provided 5 completed incident reviews with 11 investigations pending disposition.
+There were no no substantiated or unsubstantiated allegations of sexual abuse, therefore no incident review was conducted.
+The facility had no investigations within the past 12 months that required an incident review but provided an incident review that was conducted since the last audit for compliance consideration, which was found to be compliant with all requirements of this standard.
 Policy 202.057 further requires the team to consider during this review any needed policy changes; motives which may include such examples as race, ethnicity, gender identity, LGBTI, gang affiliation, or whether the incident was motivated or otherwise caused by group dynamics; assess the physical area where the abuse occurred; assess staffing levels; assess needs for monitoring technology; document information in the PREA Incident Management System under Incident Panel.
 Policy 202.057 requires the review team must prepare a report of its findings and any recommendations for improvement and submit the report to the Warden and PCM, and for the facility to implement the recommendations from the review or document the reason(s) for not making the recommended changes.
 The agency has created a form for the review team to complete when conducting a review.
 This form is comprehensive and covers every element required to be considered in provision (c), which prompts the team to cover all areas.
 The completed form is distributed to the Warden, PCM, and PREA Coordinator.
-The auditor interviewed five members of the incident review team and they were all proficient in their responsibilities.
+The auditor interviewed five members of the incident review team and they were all proficient in their responsibilities and confirmed they had no incident requiring a review within the past 12 months.